autoloadnextpost/auto-load-next-post/readme.txt

 = My theme does not work with the plugin, what do I do? =

 Check that you have a post navigation at the end of your post.
-If one does exists then you may need to copy and modify the repeater template file **content-partial.php** in order to support your theme.
+If one does exists then you may need to copy and modify the repeater template file **content-alnp.php** in order to support your theme.

 Not all themes are coded the same way so some alterations will be needed to match the theme.
 If you need help with this then I provide [theme support](https://autoloadnextpost.com/product/theme-support/) on request.